isomerpages/ura-lkywcp/pages/special-mentions/2010-jaime-lerner.md

 permalink: /jaime-lerner/
 ---

-##### The late Dr Jaime Lerner is recognised for implementing impactful urban solutions during his term as the mayor of Curitiba and the governor of Paraná.
+##### The late Dr Jaime Lerner is recognised for implementing impactful urban solutions during his term as the mayor of Curitiba and the governor of Paraná.[^1]

 ###### ![Jaime Lerner](/images/special-mentions/jaime-lerner.jpg)**The late Dr Jaime Lerner** © Instituto Jaime Lerner